wittler-github/A_MD_Analysis_of_Insulin/README.md

 - These related figures show correct nomenclature and numbering, just a few typos in following method and figure captions:

-  Method S4.2.1.1: Insulin has 25 residues in B-chain (not 26) for PDB 6HN5.
+  Method S4.2.1.1: PDB 6HN5, Insulin has 25 residues in B-chain (not 26).
+                   PDB 6CE9 aCT* are designated for chain P (aCT for chain M).

   Fig. S4.16, S4.17: Figure text aCT* should be aCT.